FacuM/moodicial/README.md

 Take a look at the live demo [here]( http://moodicial.ezyro.com/), feel free to **hack it!**

 If you find any security flaw, report it! :wink:

+## Credits

+- @ProudlyTM for adding Bulgarian language and maintaining it.
+- @killer7Mod for reviewing PRs and reporting bugs on them and for fixing Portuguese.

 ## Third party content